1) Will the FIRE program prepare you for a fire-fighting career?

 - Fire Fighter II - Submit your training certificates for credit for FIRE 280C Firefighter II which is 12 credits toward FIRE electives.

-First Responder Training & Current Certification - Certificates issued by Emergency Medical Technology Program at Kapiolani Community College non credit have been accepted.
+First Responder Training & Current Certification - Certificates issued by Emergency Medical Technology Program at Kapiolani Community College non-credit and by the National Registry of EMT have been accepted.
 Submit first responder initial training (about 40+ hours) and current certification card and you will get credit for FIRE 103 Medical Emergency First Responder.

 Certificates of Other Non-Credit Training That Are Fire-Related -